 Cape Henlopen is located near Lewes, the 1631 site of the first Dutch settlement in Delaware called Zwaanendael, “Valley of the Swans.”
 Settlers from Holland intended to establish an agricultural and whaling industry, but when Captain David Pietersen de Vries arrived a year later, he found the town deserted.
 Today, the settlement is commemorated by the DeVries Monument and the Zwaanendael Museum in Lewes.

 The American Discovery Trail begins on the beach near the bunker overlook.
 During World War II, the park was the site of an U.S. Army coastal fort.
 Several of the fortifications are still in place, including the bunker, which is an excellent location from which to watch ship traffic entering and leaving Delaware Bay.
 There is a sign at the bunker marking the location as the eastern terminus of the ADT.

-Cape Henlopen State Park, Lewes, Delaware to Maryland State line — 44.6 miles
+Detailed Trail Description – Cape Henlopen to Maryland State Line – 44.6 miles

 - Cape Henlopen Bike Trail

 Points of Interest

 - Atlantic Ocean beaches